6 ways to increase employee happiness

 But what is the root cause of low employee morale and how can it be fixed?
 The answer isn’t necessarily to throw money at the problem.
-While a salary bump might temporarily boost moods, it is long-term cultural shifts and making your employees feel valued that will bring about significant change.
-With that in mind, here are some actionable steps you can take towards creating a happier workforce today.
+While a salary bump might temporarily boost moods, long-term cultural shifts and making your employees feel valued will bring about significant change.
+UK workers have said they’re willing to take a 10% pay cut for ‘above average’ happiness.
+Here are some actionable steps you can take towards creating a happier workforce today.

 1. Be prepared to listen and change

-The government report mentioned above cites workload pressure – including tight deadlines, too much responsibility and lack of managerial support – as the main cause of workplace stress.
-The top reason one in three employees are considering quitting is because of ‘bad bosses’.
-It’s quite possible that the bosses of these disgruntled employees aren’t even aware of the issues, particularly if there is a culture of silence surrounding the topic.
+Workload pressure – including tight deadlines, too much responsibility and lack of managerial support – has been the cause for workplace stress, says 76% of employees.
+It’s quite possible that the management of these disgruntled employees aren’t even aware of the issues, particularly if there is a culture of silence surrounding the topic.

 So how about actively encouraging employee feedback and, where appropriate, implementing meaningful change?
+You could set up a working group of different representatives from across the business, as a channel for employees to share their thoughts.
 If employees don’t currently have the confidence to speak up, you could start with an anonymous suggestion box.
+It's important to take the feedback on board, and really act on it - otherwise employees will lose faith in the exercise.
 Once the employees recognise their opinion matters – and start to see relevant change – they will feel more valued.

 2. Prioritise work-life balance

-After bad bosses, the main reason one-in-three UK employees is considering leaving their workplace is a lack of career progression.
-Another recent study found that for every additional 10 months an employee stagnates in a role, they are 1 percent more likely to leave the company.
-It makes sense - nobody likes to feel stuck, under-stimulated and bored.
+A fifth of UK workers have been seen to leave their jobs due to lack of career progression.
+Nobody likes to feel stuck, under-stimulated and bored.
 Establishing a clear career pathway for each employee is one way to solve this problem.
 The employee is no longer disenfranchised and the company gets a more skilled workforce.
 Win-win.

-So why not encourage all management to discuss with their team the options for growth and development within the business.
-Determine which avenues they are interested in and devise a plan together.
+Why not encourage all management to discuss with their team the options for growth and development within the business.
+Determine which avenues they’re interested in and devise a plan together.
 Traditional training can be expensive, but it’s not the only valuable form of upskilling.
 You could also discuss job shadowing, getting a mentor or perhaps moving laterally within the company to broaden their experience.

 6. Offer benefits beyond the basics

-There are a number of ways you can financially support your employees that’ll make them feel valued and cared for without a salary increase.
-Offering things like gym memberships or health & wellbeing benefits make employees feel like you are going that extra mile to take care of them and their families.
+There are a number of ways you can support your employees that’ll make them feel valued and cared for beyond just a salary increase.
+Insurance policies which protect themselves and their loved ones top the list for attractive benefits.
+Offering things like gym memberships or health & wellbeing benefits such as healthcare, make employees feel like you’re going that extra mile to take care of them and their families.